 Birds of Prey Getting a Full Warfarin Dose, Too

 Killing rats and other rodents with warfarin rodent poison led to a problem, the death of birds of prey, like owls and hawks, who eat rodents who have ingested the poison.
-In fact, in 2012 North American lawmakers moved to restrict the use of rodent poisons based on blood thinners, as studies show that the toxins accumulate in birds of prey and other animals.
+In fact, North American lawmakers moved to restrict the use of rodent poisons based on blood thinners, as studies show that the toxins accumulate in birds of prey and other animals.

 Another problem?
 Rodent traps containing poison left outside can be consumed by other animals - and in the worse case scenario - a child might get their hands on it.

 Painful Purple Toes